 The next five months make up one of the most important periods in your school career.
-It is the culmination of over 11 years of school education.
-The grades you collect in August remain with you throughout your life.
+It is the culmination of over 11 years of (unfortunately disrupted in recent times) school education.
+However, they are decided, and we very much expect it to be via exams this year, the grades you collect in August remain with you throughout your life.
 This booklet summarises the information you need to help this period go smoothly so that you can achieve your best in your summer examinations.